-System Response 1 Details Rev iews System Response 1: By May, 2024, 100% of GT students will have met with their mentor and show 75% progress of Formative Summative implementing their learning plan for HHS Gifted and Talented program.
-Nov Jan Mar June Indicators of Success: Formative: By December, 2023, 100% of all learning plans will be submitted in Skyward by assigned GT teachers.
+System Response 1 Details Reviews System Response 1: By May, 2025, 100% of grade 9 and grade 10 GT students will have met with their mentor and show Formative Summative 75% progress of implementing their learning plan for HHS Gifted and Talented program, as evidenced through the indicators of success.
+Nov Jan Mar June Indicators of Success: Formative: By December, 2024, 100% of all learning plans will be submitted in Skyward by assigned GT teachers.
 Improvement of GT learning plans, start with freshmen students.
-Summative: Two-year trend showing list of GT students with targeted learning plans.
-Increased student progress of their learning plans Staff Responsible: Dean of Instruction, COGS, GT Teachers No Progress Continue/Modify X Discon ntinue -
+Summative: A two-year trend showing list of GT students with targeted learning plans will show an increase.
+By May, 2024 there will be an increased student progress of their learning plans from 50% to 75%.
+GT learning plans will be shared with parents, by February, 2025.
+Staff Responsible: Dean of Instruction, COGS, GT Teachers No Progress Continue/Modify X Discon tinue